Political Science Courses

 POLITSC 2120 - Follow the Science: The Politics of Health

 In the 20th Century, chronic conditions became the leading killers of Americans and the federal government came to play a much more expansive role in health, including the approval of treatments, regulation of harmful substances, promotion of healthy habits, and funding healthcare.
 Students will survey these developments and apply the resulting insights to contemporary health policy debates.
-GE theme citizenship for div and just wrld and health and well-being course.
+GE theme citizenship for div and just world and health and well-being course.

 POLITSC 2145 - Native American Politics

 Overview of the politics and governance of Native Americans.
 Topics include diversity of political structures designed by Indigenous peoples in North America, their dynamic relationships with the US federal government, the major historical events relevant to Native politics, and salient contemporary issues in Native American politics.
-GE theme citizenship for div and just wrld course.
+GE theme citizenship for div and just world course.

 POLITSC 2150 - Voters and Elections